Paradigm4/scidb.dplyr/README.md

 ## Experimental support for the dplyr select helper functions

-With includes at least limited support for renaming SciDB array attributes as shown in the example below.
+Which includes at least limited support for renaming SciDB array attributes as shown in the example below.

 ```{r}